shaunpaulsingh/calculator/README.md

 I made this to learn React.
 It is a simple simple calculator that does an operation on only 2 numbers.
 We should ideally be pushing onto a stack and doing the operations from there but I am learning!

+Demo should be available on the github page.

 Love,
 Shaun